tofuutils/tenv/README.md

 String (Default: https://releases.hashicorp.com)

-URL to install Terraform (can differ from its default, an artifact proxy will not disturb the retrieving of release index.json).
+URL to install Terraform (can differ from its default, an artifact proxy will not disturb the retrieving of release index.json, however releases listing continue to use API).

 `tenv tf` subcommands `detect`, `install`, `list-remote` and `use` support a `--remote-url`, `-u` flag version.